edsdk/n1ed-react-example/README.md

-# Sample N1ED usage in React app
+# Sample N1ED + TinyMCE usage in React app (TypeScript)

-This project is a sample how to create a new React app and integrate N1ED into it.
+This project is a sample how to create a new React app and integrate TinyMCE 6 with N1ED into it.

-This will allow you to edit HTML easily with help of TinyMCE 5 and a lot of widgets provided by N1ED.
+This will allow you to edit HTML easily with help of TinyMCE and a lot of widgets provided by N1ED.

 * N1ED website: [https://n1ed.com](https://n1ed.com)
+* N1ED + TinyMCE React integration: [https://n1ed.com/doc/install-n1ed-react-component](https://n1ed.com/doc/install-n1ed-react-component)
 * N1ED React NPM package: [https://www.npmjs.com/package/@edsdk/n1ed-react](https://www.npmjs.com/package/@edsdk/n1ed-react)
-* N1ED React package sources: [https://github.com/edsdk/n1ed-react](https://github.com/edsdk/n1ed-react)

 ## How to run